aipmhub/chat-plugins-gateway/README.md

 ## 👋 Intro

-LobeChat Plugins Gateway is a backend service that provides a gateway for LobeChat plugins.
+AiPMChat Plugins Gateway is a backend service that provides a gateway for AiPMChat plugins.
 We use [vercel](https://vercel.com/) to deploy this service.
 The main API `POST /api/v1/runner` is deployed as an [Edge Function](https://vercel.com/docs/functions/edge-functions).

-The gateway service fetches lobe plugins index from the [LobeChat Plugins](https://github.com/lobehub/lobe-chat-plugins), if you want to add your plugin to the index, please [submit a PR](https://github.com/lobehub/lobe-chat-plugins/pulls) to the LobeChat Plugins repository.
+The gateway service fetches lobe plugins index from the [AiPMChat Plugins](https://github.com/aipmhub/aipm-chat-plugins), if you want to add your plugin to the index, please [submit a PR](https://github.com/aipmhub/aipm-chat-plugins/pulls) to the AiPMChat Plugins repository.

 <div align="right">